The Truth About Antiques Roadshow

 Nice things in museums belong to the government, now, and hang on the wall collecting dust.
 In a free society, everything belongs to someone.
 Scientific processes, literature, and other intellectual property, films, newspaper cartoons, and rap videos, as well as the traditional stuff like silver, gold, money, and real estate—they all belong to somebody.

 Likewise, in a free society, the human elements all belong to somebody, even if the bonds that hold them differ.
 Employees, husbands, wives, and children belong to somebody.
 In a free society, that should be the norm.
 Children belong to you, me, or someone else.
 The idea that Americans need to take care of "America's children" smacks of fraud.
-In a free society, "America's children" are all in jail or some other end-station.
+In a free society, "America's children" are all in jail or some other government end-station.